Back to practical guides

 Micromanagement stifles motivation, while autonomy empowers teams to innovate and take ownership of their work.

-Encourage initiative by celebrating creative problem-solving and independent decision-making.
+• Encourage initiative by recognising creative problem-solving and independent decision-making.

 “This project is yours to lead.
 Let me know how I can support you, but feel free to approach it in the way you think works best.”